mobile app bar

 Julian Edelman on the Fox Super Bowl LIX set at Caesars Superdome.

-It’s only been two months, but Aaron Glenn’s tenure with the New York Jets is already being called into question.
-The team is 0-7, the offense ranks 27th in points for, and the defense has allowed the seventh most points of any unit in the league.
+It’s only been two months, but Aaron Glenn’s tenure with the New York Jets is already being criticized.
+The team is 0-7, the offense ranks 27th in points scored, and the defense has allowed the seventh most points in the league.

 Campbell’s first year in Detroit was memorably rough.
-The Lions finished 3-13 that year and looked to be regretting their decision to move off of Matthew Stafford in favor of Jared Goff.
+The Lions finished 3-13 in 2021 and looked to be regretting their decision to move from Matthew Stafford in favor of Jared Goff.

-But to Campbell’s credit, however, a 9-8 finish in year two helped to establish some much-needed momentum.
+But to Campbell’s credit, a 9-8 finish in year two established the much-needed momentum.
 At the time, it was Detroit’s first winning season in five years, and that’s all it took for the franchise to buy in.

-The “why not us” mentality took over, and it doesn’t seem to be leaving Detroit anytime soon.
-There’s a sense of expectation in the city now, something that hasn’t existed since the 1990s, and they won’t be giving that up without a fight.
+The ‘why not us’ mentality took over, and it doesn’t seem to be leaving Detroit anytime soon.
+There’s a sense of expectation in the city now, something that has not existed since the 1990s.
+And under Campbell, they won’t be giving that up without a fight.

-With guys like Garrett Wilson, Sauce Gardner, and even Breece Hall scattered all throughout their roster, there’s no denying that the Jets certainly have the pieces to pull off a successful rebuild.
+With guys like Garrett Wilson, Sauce Gardner, and even Breece Hall on their roster, there’s no denying that the Jets certainly have the pieces to pull off a successful rebuild.
 The only issue is that they seem to have no will to do so.

-The club’s owner, Woody Johnson, recently through their QB1, Justin Fields, under the bus by suggesting that it’s hard to have expectations for Glenn when he’s dealing with “a quarterback like that,” highlighting the fact that even the team’s ownership is beginning to grow frustrated at the fact that they are the laughing stocks of the league.
+The club’s owner, Woody Johnson, recently threw their QB1, Justin Fields, under the bus by suggesting that it’s hard to have expectations for Glenn when he’s dealing with “a quarterback like that.”
+This highlights that even the team’s ownership is beginning to grow frustrated that the Jets are now the laughing stocks of the league.

-Until they are able to instill some hope and fight within their players, however, that’ll continue to be the case.
+Until they can instill some hope and the will to fight in their players, that’ll continue to be the case.

 About the author